-This week is all about raising awareness of the chronic pain condition that affects millions of women worldwide.
-I’ve already talked about what vulvodynia is, the causes, how it’s diagnosed and today I will be discussing the treatment options.
+This week is all about raising awareness of the chronic pain condition, vulvodynia, that affects millions of women worldwide.
+Today I will be discussing vulvodynia treatment.

 Vulvodynia is a very tricky condition to treat because what helps one person may not work for another.
 I have tried so many different types of treatments in the past and have spent close to $50,000 of both mine and my parent’s money in trying to get help.
 It’s also very annoying that most of the doctors I have seen WERE NOT EVEN AWARE of the available treatments.
 I have been told to just “learn to live with it” and there is “no treatment”.
 Wrong.
 There are treatments.

 Here’s just a few of the ways vulvodynia can be treated: